 It’s not clear what’s in the 4E71 firmware.
 But updating isn’t a bad idea, since Apple typically refines the AirPods experience gradually.

 The AirPods update process is indirect, but we can steer you through it.

-AirPods aren’t a “set it and forget it” product.
+Unfortunately, AirPods aren’t a “set it and forget it” product.
 Apple periodically releases firmware updates.
 It doesn’t announce these.
 And we generally don’t know what’s changed because Apple doesn’t make release notes available for this type of update.
-This latest iteration, version 3E751, is no exception.
+That’s what happened Tuesday.